Tracing correlations between galaxy properties across the Cosmic Web: An IllustrisTNG-based study: Data

 \section{Data}

 IllustrisTNG (\textit{The Next Generation} Illustris; hereafter TNG)~\citep{pillepich18b,nelson17,marinacci17,naiman18,springel17}, an updated version of the original Illustris project, is a suit of cosmological simulations.
 TNG is based on the moving-mesh code AREPO~\citep{springel10}, with an improved galaxy formation model described by ~\citep{pillepich18a,weinberger17}.
 TNG adopts a $\Lambda$CDM cosmology with the following parameter values, $\Omega_m = 0.3089$, $\Omega_{\Lambda} = 0.6911$, $\Omega_b = 0.0486$, $n_s = 0.9667$, $\sigma_8 = 0.8159$ and $h=0.6774$ \citep{planck15}.
 There are three different simulation volumes available with $50$ Mpc, $100$ Mpc and $300$ Mpc side length, each with their lower-resolution and dark-matter only variations.
-In this analysis, we utilize data from the highest resolution realization of the largest volume TNG simulation, i.e. TNG300-1.
+In this analysis, we utilize data from the highest resolution realization of the largest volume TNG simulation, i.e. TNG300-1, with a baryon mass resolution $\sim 1.1 \times 10^7\,M_{\odot}$ and unit dark matter particle mass $\sim 5.9 \times 10^7\,M_{\odot}$.
 In the present analysis, we study the following four galaxy properties - $(u-r)\,$ colour, stellar mass, star formation rate (SFR) and metallicity.
 Galaxies (subhalos) are identified using the SUBFIND algorithm~\citep{springel00,dolag08}.
 The galaxy colours are obtained from the catalog ``SDSS ugriz and UVJ Photometry/Colors with Dust" prepared by~\cite{nelson17}, which accounts for the effect of dust attenuation.
 For the stellar mass of a galaxy, we consider the sum of the masses of all stellar particles within twice the stellar half-mass radius ($r_{stars,1/2}$)~\citep{pillepich18b}.
+The stellar half-mass radius is defined as the radius of a sphere that encloses half of the total stellar mass of a galaxy.
 The star formation rate is calculated by summing up the individual SFRs of all gas cells considering the same radial extent.
 Here we use stellar metallicity ($M_Z/M_{tot}$) of galaxies, which is defined as the mass weighted average metallicity of the stellar particles within $2 r_{stars,1/2}$.
 We select galaxies in the stellar mass range $10^9 \leq M_{\star} \leq 10^{12}$, to ensure a sample of well-resolved galaxies with at least one hundred stellar particles.
 The total number of galaxies in our final sample is $223442$.